 Home to world-famous brands such as Coach and DKNY, NYC is where over 75 major fashion trade shows and market weeks take place annually, including the iconic Fashion Week that defines global trends in style.

 NYC also has more apparel wholesalers than any other US city, and over 5,000 fashion industry showrooms, more than any other city in the world.

 Access the exceptional talent pool found in NYC readily.
 Leading fashion schools in the city train more than 1,000 students each year.

 Need marketing and public relations for your fashion ideas?
 NYC has you covered, with global marketing agencies and prominent fashion publications and news sources located within the city.

 Consider producing your garments in the new garment manufacturing district in NYC.
 You can take advantage of the US$51.3 million (S$69 million) investment package launched by the city to help grow its garment manufacturing industry.

-The creative industries in New York, such as advertising, architecture, design, digital media, film and television production, offer another area of opportunity that you can explore for your US venture.
+The creative industries in New York, such as advertising, architecture, design, digital media, film, and television production, offer another area of opportunity that companies can explore for your US venture.

 NYC attracts many of the world's largest media conglomerates and top firms in the creative industries to set up bases in the city.

 New York offers the US’ most generous tax incentives annually for filmmaking within the state.
 Companies can also attract visual effects talent more easily with higher tax credit for performing post-film production work within the state.

 Texas is the second most populous state in the US, with 29 million people in 2020.
 Centrally located in the US, it is well-connected to other parts of North America and the world via domestic and international transportation.
 It also enjoys easy access to markets.